capawesome-team/capacitor-plugins/packages/live-update/README.md

 getChannel() => Promise<GetChannelResult>
 ```

-Get the channel of the app.
+Get the channel that is used for the update.

 Only available on Android and iOS.